bulbil/jekyll-for-librarians/README.md

 Instead of a vanilla install, we have an example of a full-fledged Jekyll theme ([minimal-mistakes](https://github.com/mmistakes/minimal-mistakes)).
 In addition, behind the scenes we are running the Ruby gem `bundler` to install useful software libraries.
 These are helpful for development but *not* required to deliver site content.
 The served site files are good ol' HTML/CSS/JS and nothing else.

+In addition to the Ruby gem Jekyll, many themes (this one included) rely on another gem called [Bundler](http://bundler.io/), which greatly simplifies the development process.

 ---

 ### 4) How might Jekyll be extended and customized for library uses?